 Along with the weekly Sabbath rest and new month observances, God has provided seven annual feasts and invited us to enjoy them with Him.
 He says, “These are my feasts,” (Le 23:2) and describes when and how we are to observe each one.
 It evidently pleases the Creator when we celebrate these feasts, as each festival points in some way to our Messiah.

-In the year 2018 CE, we believe the Feasts of the Lord occur as follows:
+In the year 2020 CE, since the barley harvest in Israel was ripe by mid-March, we believe the Feasts of the Lord occur as follows:

 Each holy day starts sunset the prior evening.